David Fincher: Early years and education

-Career

 1983–1991: Early work

 While establishing himself in the film industry, Fincher was employed at John Korty's studio as a production head.
 Gaining further experience, he became a visual effects producer, working on the animated Twice Upon a Time (1983) with George Lucas.
 He was hired by Industrial Light & Magic (ILM) in 1983 as an assistant cameraman and matte photographer and worked on Return of the Jedi (1983) and Indiana Jones and the Temple of Doom (1984).
 In 1984, he left ILM to direct a television commercial for the American Cancer Society that depicted a fetus smoking a cigarette.

-This quickly brought Fincher to the attention of producers in Los Angeles, and he was soon given the opportunity to direct Rick Springfield's 1985 documentary, The Beat of the Live Drum.
+This quickly brought Fincher to the attention of producers in Los Angeles, and he was soon given the opportunity to direct Rick Springfield's 1985 documentary, To The Beat of the Live Drum.
 Set on a directing career, Fincher co-founded production company Propaganda Films and started directing commercials and music videos.
 Other directors such as Michael Bay, Antoine Fuqua, Michel Gondry, Spike Jonze, Alex Proyas, Paul Rachman, Mark Romanek, Zack Snyder and Gore Verbinski also honed their skills at Propaganda Films before moving on to feature films.

 Fincher directed TV commercials for many companies including Levi's, Converse, Nike, Pepsi, Revlon, Sony, Coca-Cola and Chanel, although he loathed doing them.
 Starting in 1984, Fincher began his foray into music videos.
 He directed videos for various artists including singer-songwriters Rick Springfield, Don Henley, Martha Davis, Paula Abdul, rock band the Outfield, and R&B singer Jermaine Stewart.
 Fincher's 1990 music video for "Freedom!
 '90" was one of the most successful for George Michael.

-In addition, he directed Michael Jackson's "Who Is It", Aerosmith's "Janie's Got A Gun" and Billy Idol's "Cradle of Love".
-For Madonna, he directed some of her iconic music videos: "Express Yourself", "Oh Father", "Vogue" and "Bad Girl".
+He directed Michael Jackson's "Who Is It", Aerosmith's "Janie's Got a Gun" and Billy Idol's "Cradle of Love".
+For Madonna, he directed the videos for "Express Yourself", "Oh Father", "Bad Girl" and "Vogue".
+The black-and-white video for "Vogue" took inspiration from the films of the 1920s and 1930s and has been frequently cited as one of the best videos of all time.
 Between 1984 and 1993, Fincher was credited as a director for 53 music videos.
 He referred to the production of music videos as his own "film school", in which he learned how to work efficiently within a small budget and time frame.